blambeau/noe/README.md

 # Noe - A simple and extensible project generator

-Noe helps development by providing support for project templates and instantiation.

-## Why?

-I'm pretty sure I have seen announcements for similar projects on ruby-lang in the past, but I could not find them anymore... so I started mine.
-Please let me know alternatives and I'll add them below:

-See also:

-* ...

-Other reasons:

-* Noe is agnostic: it does not make any assumption about project semantics
-* Noe does not restrict itself to generation of ruby projects
-* Noe is not required at runtime: once your project is generated you're done
-* I don't like magic
+Noe is a tool that generates projects from predefined skeletons (aka project/application templates).
+Skeletons are designed for building specific products (a ruby library, a static or dynamic web site, ...).
+Noe instantiates them then helps you maintaining your product thanks to meta-information provided by a yaml file called the project's .noespec file.

+Noe comes bundled with a skeleton for creating and maintaining a ruby gem.
+This skeleton is written and maintained to follow ruby best practices and may also be tuned for your own needs.
+Read more about it and related projects as well as the underlying philosophy in the sections below.

-## Getting started
+## Getting started and Usage summary

     [sudo] gem install noe
     [noe --help]
     [noe help install]
     noe install

 Have a loot at ~/.noerc and ~/.noe for configuration and a default ruby template.

-## Usage summary

-Maintain your templates under ~/.noe (or what you provided at installation time).
-Have a look at github to find xxx.noe projects to find well-designed/documented templates for specific needs.

-To create a fresh new project:
+To instantiate a ruby project simply execute the following commands in turn:

-    # Given a template xxx under ~/.noe/xxx
+    # Given a template ruby under ~/.noe/ruby, install by default
-    noe create --template=xxx foo
+    noe create --template=ruby foo
     cd foo

     # Edit the template configuration foo/foo.noespec